Standard-essential patents and FRAND licensing in Europe

 - the extent to and form in which this offer must be justified.

-The German courts have meanwhile agreed that the patent owner may offer a worldwide portfolio licence for all patents that are needed for a particular product.
+The German courts have meanwhile agreed that the patent owner may offer a worldwide portfolio licence for all the patents that are needed for a particular product.
 This applies at least if the patent user itself acts on a worldwide basis and offers a product that is substantially the same on a technically uniform market.
-This is good news for many patent owners, which are now no longer required to enforce each patent individually (which would in any case be impossible from a practical perspective).
+Consequently, in a case where the patent is used by a group of subsidiaries, the patent owner may request that the licence agreement be concluded with the parent company.
+In a recent series of decisions, the Dusseldorf Regional Court contented itself with a pool offer (the patent owner being under no obligation to offer individual portfolio licences, as the patent in suit was offered for licensing through a well-accepted pool).

-There is further agreement that there is not only a single FRAND offer to be calculated with mathematical precision, but rather a certain bandwidth within which (multiple possible) FRAND offers may lie.
+There is further agreement that there is not just one single FRAND offer that can be calculated with mathematical precision, but rather a certain bandwidth within which (multiple possible) FRAND offers may lie.

-Overall, FRAND compliance can be positively determined by different methods.
-A method frequently used by the German courts is a comparison with other licensing agreements concluded by the patent owner.
-If the patent owner can argue that it has already concluded a number of similar agreements, then as a rule FRAND compliance will not be disputed.
-The situation is similar if the patent owner can derive the FRAND compliance of its offer from a generally accepted pool agreement.
-Greater difficulties are presented by so-called ‘top-down’ methods in which a reasonable royalty is calculated based on a hypothetical overall limit on the licensing burden.
+The method most frequently used by the German courts is a comparison with other licensing agreements concluded by the patent owner.
+If the patent owner can argue that it has already concluded a number of similar agreements, then – as a rule – this practice will be regarded as FRAND.
+So-called ‘top-down’ methods in which a reasonable royalty is calculated on the basis of a hypothetical ceiling on the overall royalty burden also seem possible but are more difficult to justify.

-As to the question of which explanations must be provided on the requested royalties, the Mannheim Regional Court has meanwhile developed a well-defined body of case law.
-Accordingly, it is insufficient for the patent owner to cite only the royalties and the method by which they were calculated.
-Rather, the patent owner must also explain the background for its offer and why it believes that its offer satisfies FRAND criteria.
+As to the question regarding which explanations must be provided for the requested royalties, a well-defined body of case law has been developed.
+It is accepted that the patent owner must explain the background to its offer and why it believes that it is FRAND.

 FRAND counter-offer by patent owner and provision of security

-The courts agree that the SEP user must likewise lay out a complete written agreement on FRAND terms.
+The courts agree that the SEP user must likewise present a complete written agreement on FRAND terms.
+Recent precedents established by the Dusseldorf Regional Court have shed light on this counter-offer in two respects:

 If its counter-offer is rejected by the patent owner, the alleged infringer must provide security for the royalties.
 However, the amount of the security remains in dispute.
-The Dusseldorf Regional Court is of the opinion that the defendant must provide security in the amount of the patent owner’s offer, while the Mannheim Regional Court would probably be satisfied if security were provided only in the amount of the counter-offer.
-It also remains open as to whether the provision of security must also cover past use.
+The Dusseldorf Regional Court is of the opinion that the defendant must provide security to the amount of the patent owner’s offer, whereas the Mannheim Regional Court would probably be satisfied if security were provided only to the amount of the counter-offer.
+It also remains to be seen whether the provision of security must also cover past use.

 Timing and procedure